4 Easy Steps to Becoming a Recognized Student Organization

 - Approval from the Student Life Committee

 - Submit a constitution to the Student Life Committee for review and approval.
-You may email your constitution to Mike Stumpf.
+You may email your constitution to Colette Masterson.
 (Please see the constitution guidelines and requirements document)

 - Once the Constitution Review Committee approves your constitution you will be asked to attend a Student Life Committee Meeting to answer questions about your organization.